Frag File Utilities#

 dict

-Reads from BAM, SAM, or BED file and returns tuples containing contig (chromosome), start, stop (end), mapq, and strand for each fragment.
+Reads from BAM, CRAM, Fragment file and returns tuples containing contig (chromosome), start, stop (end), mapq, and strand for each fragment.
 Optionally may filter for mapq, size, and intersection with a region.

 Parameters: